 Inspection Reports

-1. No later than 30 Days after the end of a [routine] inspection [and 7 Days after the end of urgent inspection], the Inspector shall [deliver] a report in accordance with the template and other requirements set out in the applicable Standards setting out, findings and [seeking clarification and providing] recommendations for improvements in performance, procedures or practices by a Contractor.
-The [Chief] Inspector shall send the report to the Compliance Committee and the Secretary General, [who shall send a copy of the report to the Contractor and its Sponsoring State or States, as well as the relevant adjacent coastal State or States or flag State referred to in paragraph 2bis of regulation 99].
+1. No later than 30 Days after the end of a [routine] inspection [and 7 Days after the end of an urgent inspection], the Inspector shall [submit] a report in accordance with the template and other requirements set out in the applicable Standards setting out, findings and [seeking clarification[, where relevant,] and providing] recommendations for improvements in performance, procedures or practices by a Contractor.
+[The [Chief] Inspector shall send the report to the Compliance Committee and the Secretary General, [[who]/[the Secretary-General] shall send a copy of the report to the Contractor and its Sponsoring State or States, as well as the relevant adjacent coastal State or States or flag State referred to in paragraph 2bis of regulation 99].]/[All inspection reports shall be submitted to the Chief Inspector and the Secretary-General.
+Such reports shall be promptly made public and placed on the website of the Authority.]

-1. bis The Contractor and the Sponsoring State or States, [as well as the relevant adjacent coastal State or States or flag State referred to in paragraph 2 bis of regulation 99] [shall] within 30 Days [after the end of a routine inspection and 7 Days after the end of urgent inspection] [of the date of receipt of the Inspector’s report,] provide to the Secretary-General comments on the findings and [seeking clarification and providing] recommendations, including details of any action taken or to be taken in accordance with the findings and recommendations of the Inspector’s report.
+1. bis The Contractor and the Sponsoring State or States, [as well as the relevant adjacent coastal State or States or flag State referred to in paragraph 2 bis of regulation 99] [,member States and all Stakeholders,] [shall] within 30 Days of the date of receipt of the Inspector’s report, provide to the Secretary-General [any] comments on the findings[, requests for clarification or recommendation,] [] including details of any action taken or to be taken in accordance with the findings and recommendations of the Inspector’s report.
 The Secretary-General shall transmit [such] comments to the Compliance Committee.

-2. The Compliance Committee shall pursuant to regulation [102 bis] , [from time to time] report to the Council [and] include details on the findings and recommendations following the inspections conducted in the prior Calendar Year and shall make any recommendations to the Council on any enforcement action to be taken by the Council under these Regulations and an Exploitation Contract and taking account of any regulatory action taken by the Sponsoring State or States or corrective actions taken by a Contractor to address the findings or recommendations.
+2. The Compliance Committee shall, pursuant to regulation [95 bis] , [] report to the Council [and] include details on the findings and recommendations following the inspections conducted in the prior Calendar Year and shall make any recommendations to the Council on any enforcement action to be taken by the Council under these Regulations and an Exploitation Contract and taking account of any regulatory action taken by the Sponsoring State or States or corrective actions taken by a Contractor to address the findings or recommendations.

 3. The [Chief Inspector] shall report to the Compliance Committee and the Secretary-General on any acts of violence, [bribery, intent to bribe] intimidation, or abuse against or the wilful obstruction or harassment by any person of an Inspector, or a representative of a Sponsoring State, State , or other party concerned who accompanies the Inspector in the course of their duty, or the failure by a Contractor to comply with paragraph 4 of regulation 96 bis.

-3. bis The Secretary-General shall report any such acts or failure to comply with regulation 96 bis immediately to the Sponsoring State or States and the flag State of any ship or Installation concerned, and to the national State of the Inspector for consideration of the institution of proceedings under national law.
+3. bis The Secretary-General shall report any such acts or failure to comply with regulation 96 bis immediately to the Sponsoring State or States and the flag State of any ship or Installation concerned, and to the [national State]/[State of nationality] of the Inspector for consideration of the institution of proceedings under national law.
 Appropriate measures may also be taken by the Compliance Committee in accordance with regulation 103.